mircearoata/SatisfactoryModManagerAPI/README.md

-# Satisfactory Mod Launcher API
+# Satisfactory Mod Manager API

 API which handles install and uninstall of Satisfactory mods and mod loader